uw-cmg/ML-error/README.md

 Code to generate plots for research on scaling error bars from machine-learning models.

 # Instructions for use:
-To recreate the figures from the paper "Calibrated Bootstrap for Uncertainty Quantification in Regression Models", use the format:
+To recreate the figures from the paper "Calibrated Bootstrap for Uncertainty Quantification in Regression Models", use the format specified below.

-Running Data Exports:

 ```
 usage: <python> main.py <action> <model> <dataset> <optional_save_path>